 The Green Bin Program encourages Markham residents to put organics (fruit & vegetable scraps, diapers, paper towels, shredded paper, coffee grinds etc.) in a Green Bin for weekly collection.
-We can divert over 35% of our waste from landfill by using our Green Bins every week.
+35% of our waste is being diverted from landfill by using our Green Bins every week.

 Concerned about privacy?
 Place confidential papers/bills and shredded paper in your Green Bin.

 Not sure if an item is recyclable?
 Look it up using the What Goes Where tool or use this printable version of Markham's Recycling Guide (PDF).

 - Thornhill Community Centre